vdorr/linux-live-netinfo/README.md

 Provides real time updates on state of network neighbourhood (NICs, IPs, ARP table) of Linux system.

-This is work in progress.
+This is work in progress and quite experimental.

-Depends on yet unreleased version of netlink library.
+Depends on yet unreleased version of netlink library (available from github).